austin-putz/GenSel/Bash_Script/README.md

 # run_gensel.sh Bash Script

-This directory has informaiton on how to run my script if you ever need to run 100 traits at a time back to back.
+This directory has information on how to run my script if you ever need to run 100 traits at a time back to back.
 Or you can split it up into a few directories and run them simultaneously.

+It will loop one-by-one and place them in the output folder you specify.
+Each trait will go into it's own folder. i.e.
+Output/Trait1/

 ## Steps